 The world is plagued by the rampant COVID-19 pandemic, which leads to extensive human health concerns and is the cause of global socio-economic disruption.
 The disease is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus caused more than 2 million deaths and more than 95 million infections (Jan, 18th, 2021).

 It is of great importance that the development of effective vaccines is complemented with effective antiviral drugs.
 These antiviral drugs can be applied protectively.
 They are administered to individuals to protect them from viral infection and to prevent viral spread.
 The time frame for developing and approving such novel drugs typically covers one decade - an outline is not considerable.
 Instead, drug-repurposing as a more promising approach, using drug molecules already approved for a different treatment, has recently reported the first promising results.
-Taken together, it is of prime importance to identify possible medications to stop the viral spread.
+Taken together, identifying possible medications to stop the viral spread is of prime importance.

 COVID Consortium at the HZB-MX Berlin